drtrigon/sketchbook/OWPJON/README.md

 ```

 Notes: - Setup, test and enjoy https://github.com/fredilarsen/ModuleInterface/tree/master/examples/WebPage (may be on a Raspi2)
-       - Make attiny85 code small (uses 8282 bytes for pjon only - no other code)
        - Arduino+ETH can be replaced by ESP8266 (3.3<->5.0v shifting might be needed, may be not) but needs GlobalUDP (LUDP would be nice)
        - Arduino+ETH could be replaced by Arduino Yun, if PJON LUDP would support Yun
        - Server and Master might be joined (linuxpc/raspi + Arduino+ETH) into a Raspi(Zero) with wifi (3.3<->5.0v shifting?)